Skip to main content

 Must-Try Dishes: Hiroshi tonkotsu ramen, Tantanmen, Karaage

-What makes it special: Focused menu with deeply flavored broths and quick turns.
+What Makes it Special: Focused menu with deeply flavored broths and quick turns.

 Eastern European comfort plates, dumplings, and house-baked pastries in a compact market-café.
 Locals come for pelmeni, lamb plov, and borscht at fair prices with quick counter service.